Intellectual Disability and Developmental Disability

 Until quite recently, students with ID and DD have been taught literacy skills through a functional skills curriculum, and have often not been offered access to instruction to help them learn to decode words, read with fluency, and comprehend texts.
 However, recent research has shown that students with ID and DD can benefit from similar types of research-based reading instruction that is recommended for students without ID and DD.

 Planning beneficial, appropriately balanced literacy instruction for students with ID and DD is not easy, but is possible.
 Educators must be sure not to reduce student learning to only a basic skills approach, but instead, find a way to incorporate skills into comprehensive literacy learning that includes, among other important aspects, access to quality literature, student discussion, and active participation.
 In addition, educators must be able to think about all of the needs and abilities their students bring to the table and orchestrate the learning of each individual child through careful planning and creativity.
 Educators must also find ways to break down barriers to students’ participation in literacy learning through modifications to materials and teaching approaches and through the use of AAC as appropriate.

-Go to the Intellectual Disability and Developmental Delay Overview for specific instructions on developing your IDD summary.
+- Intellectual Disability and Developmental Delay Overview for specific instructions on developing your IDD summary.